Fact sheet for sector partners on refugee and asylum seeker settlement for settlement

 Language services credit line

-The Department of Health & Human Services funds the language services credit line, which funds access to telephone interpreting, on-site interpreting and translation for eligible Victorian government funded services.
+The Department of Health & Human Services funds the language services credit line, which provides access to telephone interpreting, on-site interpreting and translation for eligible services funded by the department.
 The Victorian Translation and Interpreting Service is the current provider.

 Health translations directory

 The Health Translations Directory is an online portal for health professionals and the wider community to access multilingual health resources.
 It aims to support the needs of culturally and linguistically diverse communities by providing the high-quality translated health information needed to make informed health and lifestyle choices.

 It is currently linked to more than 10,000 resources in 90 languages and attracts more than 30,000 unique visitors per year.
 Searches can be made by language or topic.

 Organisations or departmental programs that produce materials in languages other than English for online publication should link their resource to the Health Translation Directory.
 Editorial Guidelines and a Collection Policy are available to ensure the quality and currency of the information on the Directory.
 There is no cost to either register or access resources.